Triangulating Instrumental Variable, confounder adjustment and Difference-in-Difference methods for comparative effectiveness research in observational data: Application to Type 2 Diabetes patients in Clinical Practice Research Datalink

 \subsection{Results}

 The results of the causal analysis are given in Table \ref{tab:applied_analysis_results} and Figure \ref{fig:pointesttimates_CIs}.
-Additionally, the DiD and CaT model have been estimated using $Z$ as covariate because the simulation of Section \ref{sec:sim1} showed that these estimates would perform better in case the IV2 assumption is violated and $Z$ becomes a confounder of $Y_1$. \\ \\ All methods except the POA-IV approach estimate a positive causal effect suggesting that genital infection risk is higher if all people initiated SGLT2i compared to DPP4i.
-The standard IV and POA-IV causal estimates are not significantly different from zero at or below the 5\% significance threshold.
+All methods except the POA-IV approach estimate a positive causal effect suggesting that genital infection risk is higher if all people initiated SGLT2i compared to DPP4i.
+The standard IV, CF POA-IV and POA-CF causal estimates are not significantly different from zero at or below the 5\% significance threshold.
 The POA-IV estimates a negative causal effect, but its uncertainty is large compared to all other approaches and consequently its 95\% confidence interval crosses the null.
-Although the POA-IV approach can deal with the assumption violations explained in Section \ref{sec:exIV}, it is of the cost of estimation efficiency.
-Including Z in the DiD and CaT model does not result in a big change of the estimation results in this application study.
+This is also true for the POA-CF estimate.
+Although the POA-IV and POA-CF estimate can deal with a direct effect of the prior outcome $Y_{0}$ on future treatment $X$, it assumes non unmeasured confounding between $Y_{0}$ and $X$.
+Including $Z$ in the DiD and CaT model does not result in a big change of the estimation results in this application study.

+Table \ref{tab:IV strength} summarized the strength of the IVs measured with the F-statistic of coefficient of each IV from the first stage regressions of each respective method. \cite{Stock02} IV and CF as well as POA-IV and POA-CF use the same first stage regression model and the results of the IV strength are therefore summarized in the same row.
+The instrument strength of $Z$ for the IV and CF approach is strong with F-staitsitcs greater than $10$ but $Y_0Z$ does not seem to be a strong instrument for the POA-IV and POA-CF approach.
+This helps to understand the poor results of the two methods which are not in line with the estimation results of all other methods applied in this study.
+Furthermore, it is plausible that $Y_0$ is confounded by $U$ which will also lead to biased results for the POA-IV and POA-CF.